Please note: You are now making an order on behalf of a user.

 Call Us Today For Helpful Advice: 01603 45 45 45

-If you want to keep your hot tub looking spick and span, it's essential that you shock your hot tub once a week.
-If you don't know how to shock your hot tub, then no worries!
-You're in the best place.
-Here's how to shock a hot tub, including a list of all the equipment and products you will need.
+If you want to keep your hot tub experience safe, hygienic and enjoyable, it's essential that you shock your tub once a week.
+If you don't know how to shock your hot tub, don’t stress – you’re in the best place!
+Here's a guide on how to shock a hot tub, including a list of all the equipment and products you will need.

-Examples of contaminants include cloudy water, products, organic waste and odour that can build up in your hot tub water.
-Contaminants can be removed by hot tub shocking through adding an application of chlorine (sodium dichlor) or non-chlorine shock (potassium monopersulfate or MPS).
-These chemicals then break down the contaminants and restore water quality and clarity.
+You can either use an application of chlorine (sodium dichlor) or non-chlorine shock (potassium monopersulfate or MPS) to break down any contaminants in your tub and restore water quality and clarity.

 If chloramines (a harmful version of chlorine) are present in your hot tub water, the process of hot tub shocking will convert them back to active chlorine.
-Also, if you're using bromine sanitizer, the hot tub shocking process will activate the non-disinfecting bromide ion and turn it into a sanitizing hypobromous acid.
-Both of these shocking products are 100% compatible with the sanitizer systems that we offer, too.
+Plus, if you're using bromine sanitizer, the hot tub shocking process will activate the non-disinfecting bromide ion and turn it into a sanitizing hypobromous acid.
+Both of these shocking products are 100% compatible with the sanitizer systems that we offer at Premier Hot Tubs.

-What Chemicals Do I Need to Shock My Hot Tub?
+How Often Should I Shock My Hot Tub?

 • Non-Chlorine Shock

 Non-chlorine shock doesn't contain chlorine, and it doesn't disinfect the water by itself.
-Instead, it helps the chlorine work better by oxidising the water and creates 'free chlorine'.
-This is what is is needed to kill contaminants within your hot tub water.
+Instead, it helps the chlorine work better by oxidising the water and creating 'free chlorine'.
+This is what is needed to kill contaminants within your hot tub water.

 You can use chlorine shock to shock your hot tub, but this will temporarily increase the chlorine levels to a point where it will be unsafe to swim in your hot tub for 8-12 hours.
 When you use a non-chlorine shock, you're not adding any more chlorine to the water, so you will be safe to get back into your hot tub after just 30 minutes!